Skip to content

 • Some older browsers, editors, and Android devices lack smooth HEVC decode.

-• Licensing history made adoption uneven on the web, though local playback is widely fine on modern desktops.
+• Licensing history made web adoption uneven, though local playback is widely fine on modern desktops.

 File size and quality compared